balcortex/100_days_code_web_development/README.md

 ## Day 035 - 2023/10/07

 Today I learned the gap property on the flexbox layout, which sets the space between items.
 The gap space is immutable (i.e., does not grow or shrink).

+## Day 036 - 2023/10/08

+Apparently, I already know the basics to build my first web page, so I was given my first major task: designing (by imitation) a web page.
+My first approach was to define the main sections.